AdobeDocs/analytics.en/help/components/cda/replay.md

 | `6` | `246` | `Bob` | Bob logs in again via desktop | `1` (Cluster1) | `1` (Bob) |
 | `7` | `3579` | - | Bob accesses your site again on mobile | `1` (Cluster1) | `1` (Bob) |
 | `8` | `3579` | `Bob` | Bob logs in again via mobile | `1` (Cluster1) | `1` (Bob) |

-## Recap

-* **If using a Device Graph,** data is stitched when a cluster is published (typically 3 hours to 2 weeks).
-* **If using Field-based stitching,** data less than a week old immediately stitches known devices, but does not immediately stitch new or unrecognized devices.
-* Data is replayed once a week, and changes historical data in the virtual report suite based on devices it has learned to identify.